crossminer/maracas/docs/detections.md

 **Detection**

 1. Client methods invoking a method that is no longer `static`.
+2. Client types extending the owner class of the modified method, which declare a `static` method with the same name of the target method (cf. *JLS 13.4.12*).

 <p class="message">
   Static methods cannot be overriden, that is why we do not consider overriding relations.